Dubuque schools officials recommend hybrid learning for return to school

 Rick Colpitts, superintendent of the Western Dubuque Community School District, said officials hope to make a decision by early next week after examining the results of a parent survey to determine what families are comfortable with.

-Phillip Bormann, chief administrator of Holy Family Catholic Schools, said officials plan to share an update with families on Wednesday with a preliminary draft of the system's return-to-learn plan.
+Phillip Bormann, chief administrator of Holy Family Catholic Schools, said officials plan to share an update with families today with a preliminary draft of the system’s return-to-learn plan.

 He said he anticipates that will include the system’s preferred educational model but that he did not want to announce it until officials share the plan with families.